 Historic & Botanic Gardens Training Programme

 The Historic and Botanic Gardens Training Programme (HBGTP) enables enthusiastic and committed horticulturalists to increase their horticultural and other technical skills through garden placements in a range of historic and botanic gardens throughout the UK.
-The programme is supported by the Heritage Lottery Fund.
+The programme is supported by the National Lottery Heritage Fund.

 HBGTP offers trainees a structured learning programme and an assigned Supervisor and Mentor to guide and support their practical training.
 Each trainee keeps a technical diary and undertakes research projects and weekly plant identification tests.
 Each HBGTP trainee has a full-time employment contract with the placement garden and is paid no less than the National Minimum Wage.